Organic Pesticides and Herbicides

-To repel mosquitos with plants, plant marigolds, mint, pennyroyal, rosemary or wormwood in your garden.
-Many stores now carry organic repellents.
+To repel mosquitoes with flowers and herbs, plant marigolds, mint, pennyroyal, rosemary or wormwood in your home garden.

-Getting rid of weeds naturally can be as easy as picking them, root and all.
-Be sure not to mow or compost them, since doing so spreads the seeds around your yard.
+Getting rid of weeds naturally can be as easy as pulling them up, root and all.
+Be sure not to mow or compost them, since doing so would spread the seeds around your yard.

-Since the lawn is usually the main component of the yard – and the place where we play with our children and pets – using a natural weed controller makes sense.
+Since the lawn is usually the main component of a yard – and the place where we play with our children and pets – using natural weed controllers makes sense.
 Instead of typical weed-and-feed products for the lawn, try corn gluten meal.
-It is a pre-emergent (a product that prevents growth) that controls dandelions, smart weed, crabgrass and more.
+It is a pre-emergent (growth-preventing) product that controls dandelions, smart weed, crabgrass and more.

 To spot-treat weeds, make a homemade vinegar spray.
 It works by altering a plant’s pH balance.
 Mix four ounces of lemon juice concentrate with one quart of vinegar and pour the mixture into a spray bottle.
 You can also pour boiling water on weeds to kill them.
 Cut off the top of the weed and slowly pour the hot water onto the crown.